querqy/querqy-docs/docs/source/querqy/rewriters.rst

 Rewriter configuration in Solr
 ------------------------------

-The rewrite chain is configured in solrconfig.xml:
+The rewrite chain is configured at the Querqy query parser in solrconfig.xml:

 .. code-block:: xml
    :linenos: